stephenajulu/julzinsight.co/content/about.md

     - name: twitter:card
       value: summary_large_image
     - name: twitter:title
-      value: About Julz Insight - The Tech Visionaries
+      value: About | Julz Insight - The Tech Visionaries
     - name: twitter:description
-      value: Learn more about Julz Insight, our team, our processes and more
+      value: Learn more about Julz Insight, our team, our processes, our solutions, our work, and more
     - name: twitter:image
       value: images/about.jpg
       relativeUrl: true